BeanstalkFarms/Agronomics-Handbook/misc/faq.md

 ### Why aren't Pods / Plots implemented with an ERC standard?

 Plots function completely differently than both ERC-721 and ERC-1155.
-ERC-1155 definitely doesn't work for Plots/Pods as they are non-fungible.
+ERC-1155 doesn't work for Plots/Pods as Pods require ordinality for FIFO harvesting.
 ERC-721 could work for Pods, but its hard to see how this would add value.
 ERC-721 tokens are non-divisible, so it would only allow entire Plots to be bought and sold on NFT marketplaces, which is far less efficient that the current Pod Market.
 Implementing Pods as ERC-721 would increase the cost of Sowing, Harvesting, Transferring, buying and selling.&#x20;

 ### Why doesn't Fertilizer.sol have an `initialize()` function?